 Appoint a supplier who has the resources, capacity and experience to handle all the administration and will look after the winners carefully and thoroughly.
 Booking and finalising travel arrangements, for example, can be very time consuming and people may request changes be made to the original booking.
 A promotional prize that is handled incorrectly can leave a lasting bad impression and blacken a brand’s reputation not only in the eyes of the individual prizewinner, but wider among consumers at large if there is negative publicity in the media, not to mention on social media channels.

-Overall, remember the promotion is not over until the winner has enjoyed the prize and only has positive comments to make about it.
+Overall, remember the travel promotion is not over until the winner has enjoyed the prize and only has positive comments to make about it.